-Are you at that stage in your life where you’d like to down-size, move to a new location, or just have a vision of SIMPLIFYING your life?
-These 5 steps will help you to make intentional decisions when planning your next move.
+Are you at that stage where you’d like to downsize, move to a new location, or have a vision of SIMPLIFYING your life?
+These five steps will help you to make intentional decisions when planning your next move.
 Whether you are planning a forever home, a dream home, or remodeling an existing home, you don’t want to make costly mistakes.

 What Are The 5 Steps To Plan A Dream Home?